Dan-Blanchette/RTOS2023/README.md

-# RTOS2023
+# RTOS_SP2023
-Assignments and Lectures from my RTOS class
+My real time operating systems class at the University of Idaho